andrtw/dotfiles/README.md

 ## Prerequisites

-You need to have [Stow](https://www.gnu.org/software/stow/) installed on your machine.
+You need to have [GNU Stow](https://www.gnu.org/software/stow/) installed on your machine.

 ## Usage